Moving Over Terrain

 Flying

 Some models are noted as being Flying models on their Profile.
-Flying models treat Difficult and Dangerous terrain as Open terrain.
-You do not have to take a Risky Success Roll to see if a Flying model can Climb sheer surfaces or Jump over a gap, or make an Injury Roll if the model Falls.
+Flying models can move across Difficult, Dangerous or Impassable terrain as if it were Open terrain.
+You do not have to take a Risky Success Roll to see if a Flying model can Climb or Jump, and you do not have to make an Injury Roll if the model Jumps Down or Falls.
+You must still take a Risky Success Roll for the model if it is Activated or ends its move on Dangerous terrain, and it cannot end a move on Impassable terrain.